 It is one with this gift of freedom that the children of Men dwell only a short space in the world alive, and are not bound to it, and depart soon whither the Elves know not. - The Silmarillion, Beginning of Days

-On telepathy: “Men have the same faculty as the Quendi, but it is in itself weaker, and is weaker in operation owing to the strength of the hröa, over which most men have small control by the will”. - Ósanwe-kenta
+On telepathy: “Men have the same faculty as the Quendi, but it is in itself weaker, and is weaker in operation owing to the strength of the hröa [body], over which most men have small control by the will”. - Ósanwe-kenta

 It is the opposite for Men.
 It's their bodies that have the greater power, made up of the matter of Arda; their souls are only here for a little while.
-Refer back to the passage about the Ringwraiths; their wills/souls were not powerful enough to resist Sauron, and it was only when he had complete control that “they entered into the realm of shadows.”
-The fëar of Men are unseen, but have very little presence in the Unseen Plane.
+The fëar of Men are unseen, but have very little power in the Unseen Plane.

 So the stage is set.
 The Ringwraiths, completely corrupted, are inherently dark.
 The Elves, uncorrupted, are inherently light.
 The two different 'powers' are present on the Unseen Plane.